Friday Fish Fries In Chicago

 2435 N. Halsted St. - Lincoln Park

-Parson's namesake fried fish have a light, summery taste to them.
-Available in baskets of three, six, or nine pieces.
-Also give their fish sandwich a try (ask for extra homemade hot sauce!).
+Parson's namesake fried fish has a light, summery taste to them.
+Available in baskets of three, six, or nine pieces, you can't pass up on a fish and chip like this.
+Also, give their fish sandwich a try (ask for extra homemade hot sauce!).

 A. J. Hudson's